Lichtblick-Suite/lichtblick/packages/studio-desktop/README.md

 # @foxglove/studio-desktop

-This is an internal package used for bundling the Foxglove Studio desktop app.
+This is an internal package used for bundling the Foxbox desktop app.
 Its API is not considered public or stable.